 Noise Suppression Python* Demo¶

-This README describes the Noise Suppresion demo application.
+This README describes the Noise Suppression demo application.

 How It Works¶

-On startup the demo application reads command line parameters and loads a network to Inference engine.
+On startup the demo application reads command line parameters and loads a model to OpenVINO™ Runtime plugin.
 It also read user-provided sound file with mix of speech and some noise to feed it into the network by small sequential patches.
 The output of network is also sequence of audio patches with clean speech.
-The patches collected together and save into ouput audio file.
+The patches collected together and save into output audio file.

 Preparing to Run¶

 The list of models supported by the demo is in

 <omz_dir>/demos/noise_suppression_demo/python/models.lst file.
 This file can be used as a parameter for Model Downloader and Converter to download and, if necessary, convert models to OpenVINO IR format (*.xml + *.bin).

 You can use the following command to try the demo (assuming the model from the Open Model Zoo, downloaded with the Model Downloader executed with “–name noise-suppression*”):